WeyehnR/ASL-Word-Highlighter-Demo/README.md

 For more details, see the [official terms of use](http://www.bu.edu/asllrp/).

 **Official Citation:**
-If you use this dataset, please cite the following:

 > Carol Neidle, Ashwin Thangali, and Stan Sclaroff [2012] "Challenges in Development of the American Sign Language Lexicon Video Dataset (ASLLVD) Corpus," Proceedings of the 5th Workshop on the Representation and Processing of Sign Languages: Interactions between Corpus and Lexicon, LREC 2012, Istanbul, Turkey, May 27, 2012.
 > [http://www.bu.edu/linguistics/UG/LREC2012/LREC-asllvd-final.pdf](http://www.bu.edu/linguistics/UG/LREC2012/LREC-asllvd-final.pdf)